OpenACC/openacc-best-practices-guide/04-Parallelize.markdown

 The `kernels` construct identifies a region of code that may contain parallelism, but relies on the automatic parallelization capabilities of the compiler to analyze the region, identify which loops are safe to parallelize, and then accelerate those loops.
-Developers will little or no parallel programming experience, or those working on functions containing many loop nests that might be parallelized will find the kernels directive a good starting place for OpenACC acceleration.
+Developers with little or no parallel programming experience, or those working on functions containing many loop nests that might be parallelized, will find the kernels directive a good starting place for OpenACC acceleration.
 The code below demonstrates the use of `kernels` in both C/C++ and Fortran.